ordinary3oy/splunk-mcp/docs/DOCUMENTATION_IMPROVEMENTS.md

 ## Remaining Lint Warnings

-Some markdown linters report code block language warnings (MD040) - these are pre-existing in original files and non-critical for readability.
-Can be addressed in separate cleanup if needed.
+1. Keep references current with changes

 ---

 ## Recommendations for Future Maintenance

-1. **Before adding new section**: Check if content exists elsewhere
+1. **New sections**: Check if content exists elsewhere
 2. **Use cross-references liberally**: Link to source of truth rather than duplicate
-3. **Update all references** when changing a concept
+3. **Keep references current** with changes
 4. **Keep TROUBLESHOOTING.md as single source** for all issue solutions
 5. **Audit docs quarterly** for new duplication/inconsistencies